uqlibrary/exlibris-primo/src/readme.md

 Parts of the Primo pages are inside iframes, eg the 'Get It' block on the full display page.
 This means our main reusable-webcomponents custom-styles.css file wont affect it.

-Ex libris provides a css upload that styles inside the iframes.
+Ex Libris provides a css upload that styles inside the iframes.

 ### Workflow

 1. Make your changes
     1. Choose your workarea (eg [primo sandbox dev](https://uq-edu-primo-sb.hosted.exlibrisgroup.com/primo-explore/search?vid=61UQ_DEV&sortby=rank) )
-    1. In the inspect panel, edit the css source file at AlmagetitMashupiframe > uq-psb.alma.exlibrisgroup.com > view > branding_skin > css > mashup_new.css until you are happy with the result, and copy to your local mashup_new.scss file
+    1. In the inspect panel, edit the css source file at Alma "Get It" iframe > uq-psb.alma.exlibrisgroup.com > view > branding_skin > css > mashup_new.css until you are happy with the result, and copy to your local mashup_new.scss file

 1. Create the zip for upload

     1. Checkout the appropriate branch
     1. Run `npm run almastyles` to create the .css files from the .scss files (probably worth checking the genrated css works by pasting it back into the inspect window in the browser)
     1. Run `npm run almazip` to create branding_skin.zip, containing the updated file

 1. Upload the zip to alma